The Forgotten Preconditions for a Well-Functioning Internet: Reputation: Credit or extortion?

-Let's start with a benign example, which relates to e-mail spam.
-No one really likes to receive unsolicited messages from dodgy actors, which is a system-level consequence of the common practice of using the same e-mail address across different contexts, and a topic for a separate article.
-A technical approach to mitigating spam is to require senders to prove that they are the rightful owners of the domain names they use to represent themselves; this approach forms the essence of the Sender Policy Framework, or SPF~\cite{rfc4408}, as well as DomainKeys Identified Mail, or DKIM~\cite{rfc4871}, which was introduced in 2007.
+When scale is combined with the problem of assessing creditworthiness or reputation, the results are somewhat less benign.
+Consider the following case that again involves Google and relates to e-mail spam.
+No one really likes to receive unsolicited messages from dodgy actors, which is a system-level consequence of the common practice of using the same e-mail address across different contexts, a topic for a separate article.
+A technical approach to mitigating spam is to require senders to prove that they are the rightful owners of the domain names they use to represent themselves; this approach forms the essence of the Sender Policy Framework, or SPF~\cite{rfc4408}, which was first proposed in 2000~\cite{dmarcian}, as well as DomainKeys Identified Mail, or DKIM~\cite{rfc4871}, which was introduced in 2007.
 Notice that this approach further entrenches the authority of DNS system operators.
 One might imagine that it would be impossible to compel all of the mail servers on the Internet to stop sending mail without valid SPF or DKIM signatures, and indeed both the specification for SPF and the specification for DKIM advise mail servers not to reject messages `solely' on the basis of an inability to authenticate the sender~\cite{rfc4408,rfc4871}.
 However, one mail server operator, Google, implemented a policy that stretched the limits of this recommendation by routinely classifying mail sent to users of its popular Gmail service that did not include a valid SPF or DKIM header as spam~\cite{google2017}.
 As a result, many mail servers were forced to implement SPF or DKIM because their users wanted to be able to send mail to Gmail users.
-And so, Google had successfully managed to twist the arms of mail server operators around the world.
+And so, by leveraging its scale, Google had successfully managed to twist the arms of mail server operators around the world.